ivangcode/next-app-assesment/README.md

 A page that displays detailed information about a specific book.
 This page is dynamically generated based on the book's ISBN.

+--
 ### Context

-The application uses a context (ParentContext) to manage the state of book data.
+The application uses a context (BookContext) to manage the state of book data.
 This context is provided at a higher level to ensure that book data is available to all components that need it.

+### Testing

+The application includes comprehensive unit testing to ensure its optimal performance and functionality.
+These tests cover various aspects of the application's components, features, and interactions.

 ## Installation